Cycling Malham Cove, North Yorkshire, England.

 The hiking trail (no bikes allowed) to Malham Cove begins 600 meters from the start of our climb and at the north edge of the village of Malham.

 We encountered waves of hikers on this one but no cyclists on our 3.2 km climb.
-We suggest staying in Malham for the day, Climbing the 3 km road bike route, hiking the ½ km to Malham Cove and enjoying the day in and around Malham.
+We suggest staying in Malham for the day and climbing the three km road bike route, hiking the half km to Malham Cove, and enjoying the day in and around the area.
+To help plan your stay in the area, check out this list of top 10 things to do in Malham.

 Views along the climb.